rst0git/enhancements/keps/sig-node/2008-forensic-container-checkpointing/README.md

 ##### Scheduler Integration

-All of the above mentioned container migration use cases currently require manual checkpointing, manual transfer of the checkpoint archive and manual restore of the container (see [Forensic Container Checkpointing Alpha][kubernetes-blog-post] for details).
-If all these steps could automatically be performed by the scheduler this would greatly improve the user experience.
-Scheduler integration, however, is probably one use case which will be implemented at the very end and something for future enhancements.
+All of the above-mentioned container migration use cases currently require manual checkpointing, manual transfer of the checkpoint archive, and manual restoration of the container (see [Forensic Container Checkpointing Alpha][kubernetes-blog-post] for details).
+If all these steps could be automatically performed by the scheduler, it would greatly improve the user experience and enable more efficient resource utilization.
+For example, the scheduler could transparently checkpoint, preempt, and migrate workloads across nodes while keeping track of available resources and identifying suitable nodes (with compatible hardware accelerators) where a container can be migrated.
+However, scheduler integration is likely to be implemented at a later stage and is a subject for future enhancements.

 ### Risks and Mitigations